chrisnoonan98675/site/xl-release/concept/types-of-tasks-in-xl-release.markdown

 XL Release includes many types of [tasks](/xl-release/how-to/working-with-tasks.html).
 Some task types represent actions taken by a person, while others are automated and provide integration with other tools.

-**Tip:** In addition to the built-in task types, you can create your own [custom task types](/xl-release/how-to/create-custom-task-types-in-xl-release.html).
+**Tip:** In addition to the built-in task types, you can create your own [custom task types](/xl-release/how-to/create-custom-task-types.html).

 ## Human task types

 In human tasks, a person performs an action and indicates when it is done.

-{:.table}
+{:.table .table-striped}
 | Task type | Description | Color |
 | --------- | ----------- | ----- |
 | [Gate](/xl-release/how-to/create-a-gate-task.html) | Contains conditions that must be fulfilled before the release can continue | Red |